benjymous/annotations/sandman/sandman.24.md

 traditionally Norse.)
 	Odin himself is described as a tall, pale Lee Van Cleef.
 	Panel 1:  Norse mythology in a bottlecap:  Odin is king of the gods, or Aesir.
-They all dwell in Asgard (Aesir-guard).
+They all dwell in Asgard (city of Aesir, gard is a fence around something, and the word came to mean the thing enclosed by the fence, a city.
+(Gar\360ur is a modern Icelandic word meaning garden, a thing defined by it's fences ;-)).
 Odin's personal hall is named Gladsheim (-heim = home, pronounced with a long `a' sound in Icelandic).
 Odin is attended by two wolves.
 The script calls for the wolves' eyes to be green, though they were printed red.
 Odin traded one eye to Mimir for a drink from